-In February 2025, the company announced the resignation of former Representative Director Hirofumi Takeuchi, with formal approval scheduled at the Annual General Meeting of Shareholders on March 25, 2025.
+In February 2025, the company announced the resignation of former Representative Director Hirofumi Takeuchi.
+The resignation was formally approved at the General Meeting of Shareholders held on March 25, 2025.
 Prior to this, in January 2025, Masaki Sudo was appointed as the new Representative Director.
 Sudo brings extensive experience and expertise in drug discovery research and has contributed to company-wide strategy formulation and execution as Director and Executive Officer in charge of corporate management.
 His responsibilities have included oversight of human resources, general affairs, medium-term management planning, and investor relations.
-He holds 21,247 shares of the company.
+As of end-December 2024, he held 21,247 shares of the company.